 Tip

 Over time, the thread will stretch, creating unattractive spacers between the beads and the clasp.
-You can prevent this to an extent by stretching the thread prior to making your beaded homemade jewelry.
-I recommend stretching the thread overnight by suspending an object weighing 1lb (0.5kg) from the length of thread.
+You can prevent this to an extent by stretching the thread before making your jewelry.
+I recommend stretching the thread overnight by suspending an object weighing 1lb (0.5kg) from the length of the thread.

 Let’s move on to learn about stringing homemade jewelry using beading wire.